greshake/Alice/README.md

 - ChatGPT confabulates terminal output
 - It adds unnecessary explanations that pollute the bash commands
 - It only very rarely responds with multiple command plans after another if something fails or information is missing.
+- ChatGPT keeps insisting that it doesn't actually have access to a computer.
+This is sort of reduced with all the magic strings that are injected to convince it that it's possible.

 Another example: